 5) Quickly DISQUALIFY

 The end of the ad should ask the candidate to submit a few paragraphs describing their most significant comparable accomplishment.
-This is goes far beyond the resume in proving they can be successful.
+This far beyond the resume in proving they can be successful.
 Make sure to ask them when they describe that accomplishment who can verify that outcome, and since many people often impact an outcome, how much of it they were responsible for creating.